BetterWayElectronics/ps5-code-reader/README.md

 ### I am getting "Unknown Error Code (N/A)" ###
 	Your PS5 is not getting a proper reply from the error code commands.
 No ground wire or loose wiring on USB TTL.
 	Another possibility is that you're sending commands too quickly.
 Unplug everything and try later.

+### How can I make it NOT auto-select or simply force a specific COM port? ###
+	Make a file called 'com.ini' in the same directory and in the first line put your desired COM port, so 'COM6' for example.
+The program will select that forever until you delete the ini file.

 ### I have seen other PS5 Code Readers, what are they? ###
 	Stolen properly basically.
 Amoamare released a hacked honeypot database from an old version of my program and published it as his own.